FrankBijnen/ExifToolGui/README.md

 <h4>Important</h4>

 - [Please <b>read</b> the Requirements and preparation](https://github.com/FrankBijnen/ExifToolGui/blob/main/Docs/ExifToolGUI_V6.md/#m_reqs_general)<br>
-- To help Bug hunting there are also Map files released.
+- To help Bug hunting also Map files are released.
 If you place the Map file in the same directory as the Executable a stacktrace can be copied to the clipboard if an Exception occurs.
 Please also provide the stacktrace if you report an Exception.<br>

 # Useful links